kootenpv/spacy_api/README.md

 Instead of

-    from spacy_api import Connector
+    from spacy_api import Client

 use

-    from spacy_api import LocalConnector
+    from spacy_api import LocalClient

 #### Arguments